 It’s a church without a session (a governing body), nor has it deacons, deaconesses or elders.
 It’s a debt-free church.
 The congregation buys something for the mission if it has enough money saved from the small offerings.
 If there isn’t sufficient money, the purchase waits.
 And it’s a faction-free church.

+In 1981, a brochure was published with a brief history of the church and some historic photos.
 In 1989, a new sanctuary was dedicated after a major remodel.
 In recent years, the church has been served by a series of part-time ministers.